foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## TYPE CHECKING

 ## Consensus: If you know the type, you should make it explicit.
-This helps the compiler and those who need to read your code.
+This may help the compiler and those who need to read your code.

 (PNKP)
 * If you know type information, declare it.
 Don't do what some people do and only declare things you know the compiler will use.